Or just dressing like Sarah Connor.

 Accessories I haven’t identified

-Boots: These again don’t seem to be combat boots, but look more like engineer boots …as they look a lot like these Fryes.
+Boots: These again don’t seem to be combat boots, but look more like engineer boots and I may have identified them, but I”m not sure enough to put in the previous section… they look a lot like these Fryes.
 But maybe Skynet wants me to think so as these popped up as an ad on FB and I was struck by the similarity.

 Sarah?
 Really, I’d like to see black eyelets blending with the boot.
 I could probably see her in a different sole, but might be just projecting my preferences.